Midwife in Berlin and my 6 part English translation of the German Mutterpass

 This is normal cojointed with taking the first blood samples from you.
 (All about the blood work you can find here ).

 It is in the eye of the beholder when you should be handed your Mutterpass.
-I know of the idea of not giving out the pass too early, just in case you have an unsuccessful pregnancy within the first 12 weeks.
+I know of the idea of not giving out the pass too early, just in case you have a unforeseen complications within the first 12 weeks.

 Let us begin with the Mutterpass an english translation